-In our previous post, we provided some tips on how to tackle the Common App essay prompts.
+In an earlier post, we provided some tips on how to tackle the Common App essay prompts.
 As a reminder, reflect on moments of your life and jot down as many ideas in an initial outline.
 A few stories may relate to one of the specific Common App essay prompts – if so, great!
 But, if you’re having a difficult time fitting your favorite idea into one of these prompts, do not fear.
 The seventh prompt may be exactly what you are looking for – the open-ended ‘topic of your choice’.
 Here is the actual essay prompt:

 Prompt 7: Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.